allanchristiancarlos/fieldex/README.md

 # Fieldex
 Developer plugin used with ACF for displaying fields in the post table and creating filters.

+### Requirements

+1. ACF 5
+2. WordPress 4.2 and above.

 ### How to install

 1. [Download](https://github.com/allanchristiancarlos/fieldex/archive/master.zip) plugin.